 Social media has become a normal part of life.
 It is as common to use as the telephone, television, and newspapers or magazines.
-I actually can’t remember the last time I read an article in print, but I do read dozens of articles on social media everyday.
-You can find information about literally anything at anytime just from typing on your phone or computer, all that it requires is an internet connection.
-Merriam-Webster defines social media as: forms of electronic communication (such as Web sites for social networking and microblogging) through which users create online communities to share information, ideas, personal messages, and other content such as photos and videos.
-Initially social media seemed like just an easy way to keep in touch with relatives and friends.
+I actually can’t remember the last time I read an article in print, but I do read dozens of articles on social media every day.
+You can find information about literally anything at any time just by typing on your phone or computer, all that it requires is an internet connection.
+Merriam-Webster defines social media as forms of electronic communication (such as Web sites for social networking and microblogging) through which users create online communities to share information, ideas, personal messages, and other content such as photos and videos.
+Initially, social media seemed like just an easy way to keep in touch with relatives and friends.
 You can know all the details about your childhood friend’s career, marriage, and family even if you haven’t seen them in ten years.
 Social Media (SoMe) has evolved into a way to learn about issues that interest or affect you and get connected with others who share the same ideas or concerns.
 I think one of the fastest growing areas where SoMe is making a huge impact is in the medical community.

 While I believe the advantages of social media outweigh the disadvantages, there are some things to keep in mind.
 Everyone is different, and this is especially true when it comes to medical decisions.
 Even if you have the same exact condition or surgery as someone else, it does not mean your experience will be the same.
 There are so many factors that play a role such as health conditions, lifestyle choices, comorbidities, and how qualified or experienced their physician is.
 You should never rely only on the guidance and opinions of other patients to make your medical decisions, but rather consult with a medical professional to assess your personal situation.